OmarGaafar1/Train-Booking-System/README.md

 5. Follow the on-screen instructions to use the Train System application.
 Sign in as a user or admin to access the respective   functionalities.

-##ScreenShoots
+## ScreenShoots

 ## Database Setup

---**Create a new SQL Server database for the Train System project.
+- **Create a new SQL Server database for the Train System project.

--- **Import the database schema and initial data by following these steps:
+- **Import the database schema and initial data by following these steps:

 1. Locate the TrainSystem.sql file in the project directory.
 2. Open SQL Server Management Studio or any other suitable SQL client.